 "The subpoena raises serious concerns about our members privacy," said the California Faculty Association in a statement posted on its social media.

-The union. which represents some 29,000 faculty members, has asked CSU to not comply with the subpoena until it can review its content.
+The union, which represents some 29,000 faculty members, has asked CSU to not comply with the subpoena until it can review its content.

 The Cal State investigation comes on the heels of similar probes targeting the UC system, USC, and other higher education institutions in the state.

-Thank you for your generous support and believing in independent news.
+Thank you for your generous support and belief in the value of independent news.

 -